 Dive deeper into local bicycle accident statistics.

 If a negligent driver injures you, you may recover compensation for medical treatment, lost wages, ongoing care, and pain and suffering.
 Building a strong claim requires evidence like photos, police reports, medical records, and witness statements.
+If the driver was partially at fault along with another party, California's comparative negligence rules may still allow you to recover damages.

 In hit-and-run incidents or situations involving uninsured drivers, UM coverage under your auto insurance policy can provide critical financial relief.